thislight/luabundler/docs/manual.md

 }
 ````

-The bundle searcher is still used before the other original searchers, after the preload searcher.
+The bundle searcher will still be used before the other original searchers, after the preload searcher.

-This option is not for stopping the program from external modules: the program can still use external modules, by `dostring`, `loadstring` and similar functions.
+This option does not prevent the program from using external modules: the program can still use external modules, by combining `io.open`, `dostring` and similar functions.

 ## Resolving Packages

-LuaBundler may search for three types of files:
+LuaBundler can search for three types of files:

 - Lua source files (`.lua`)
 - Lua C modules
 - Lua C module archive objects (`.a` and `.o`)

-Unless specified `--dynlink` to allow dynamic linking, LuaBundler won't search for Lua C modules.
+Unless you specify `--dynlink` to allow dynamic linking, LuaBundler won't search for Lua C modules.

 You can use `luabundler resolved-paks` to check the packages.
-Here is an example from LuaBundler (We will explain the `--prefix` later):
+Here is an example from LuaBundler (we will explain the `--prefix` later):
 ````
 $ luabundler resolved-paks bundle-recipe.lua --prefix lua_modules/
 FileType Kind   Name                     Path